 Around this time, Atari was just starting to put their game ideas into official memos distributed throughout the company.
 A memo dated January 14, 1975 (housed at the Strong Museum in Rochester) lists two relevant entries.
 The first is a fully fledged game idea, derived from a competitor’s arcade game: “Clean Sweep (with the addition of the fact that the areas you knock out create a completely closed field at the start of the game)” Ramtek’s Clean Sweep has long been acknowledged as a ‘proto Breakout’, though no direct connection had ever been established.
 The other was an entry with no description, simply called ‘Bricks’ (Bristow 1975-01-14).

 A memo from the following month, February 12 1975, shows that ‘Brick Game’ without a descriptor is currently being worked on by by an engineer named Dave Dean (Atari 1975-02-12).
 A separate memo from the same day, a production schedule, is outlined with, “Wirewrap cleaned up April 21; production release June 1” (Bristow 1975-02-12).
-An undated spreadsheet of projects listing completion dates for games from April to October (probably written around April) showcases ‘Brick’ with two significant changes.
-The engineer in charge of the project is no longer David Dean, but instead an Al Green and the listed date is July 14-15 (Atari, Untitled Spreadsheet).
+An undated spreadsheet of projects listing completion dates for games from April to October (probably written around April) showcases ‘Brick’ with three significant changes.
+The engineer in charge of the project is no longer David Dean but instead an Al Green, the listed start is in July with weeks 11-21 in the period marked for development, and a new entry lists Cyan Engineering’s Gary Waters with the separate project “Brick WW” which is blocked out for the entirety of June (Atari, Untitled Spreadsheet).

 The next memo showcases game production from May to November, with several ranges of completion for aspects of a project.
 ‘Brick’ has a single date listing under all the headers as August 15 (which is not true for all the projects on the memo) (Atari, Project Completions).
 What this implies is that the outlined production schedule was pushed back, though possibly the wirewrap was on-time.